haroldlinke/MobaLedLib_pyProgGen/Python/README.md

 2. create a subfolder pyProg_Generator_MobaLedLib in the folder LEDs_Autoprog (the name of the subfolder can be any name)
 3. create a subfolder Python
 4. Clone MobaLedLib_PyProgGen to the folder pyProg_Generator_MobaLedLib/Python - the file pyProg_Generator_MobaLedLib.py must be in this folder
-5. or download the branch as ZIP-file: unpack the ZIP file and copy the contents of the folder MobaLedLib_pyProgGen-4.0 into the folder pyProg_Generator_MobaLedLib/Python
+5. or download the branch as ZIP-file: unpack the ZIP file and copy the contents of the folder Python into the folder pyProg_Generator_MobaLedLib/Python
 6. open the folder pyProg_Generator_MobaLedLib/Python
 7. start the Python file: pyProg_Generator_MobaLedLib.py
-8. continue with first configuration described below

-First configuration of PyProgGen:
-1. open the tab "ARDUINO Einstellungen" - pyProgGen tries to find the connected ARDUINOs and determines the typ and COM port.
-If only one ARDUINO is found the com port is automatically selected.
-You can change this selection of the ARDUINO and the ARDUINO Type - save the changes - if the com-port is not included in the list it is possible to enter the port string by hand
-2. For other OS than Windows select the Check-box "Individuellen Pfad zur ARDUINO IDE verwenden and select the path to the ARDUINO IDE - the name in Windows is "ARDUINO_DEBUG.exe" for all other OS "arduino"
-3. Do not forget to save the changed parameters with the button "geänderte Einstellungen übernehmen"

-Further information can be found in the MobaLedLib Wiki: https://wiki.mobaledlib.de/anleitungen/spezial/pyprogramgenerator
+This manual installation should work for Windows, Linux and Mac.

-This Version is only a Proof of Concept for a Python based MLL-Programm Generator that simulates the UserInterface of the Excel based Program Generator.
+This Version is a Proof of Concept for a Python based MLL-Programm Generator that simulates the UserInterface of the Excel based Program Generator and can be used on Windows, Linux and Mac.

-The VBA code was translated 1 to 1 to Python using the Wedbased VB2PY-converter: http://vb2py.sourceforge.net/online_conversion.html
+The VBA code was translated 1 to 1 to Python using the Wedbased VB2PY-converter: http://vb2py.sourceforge.net/online_conversion.html.
+Therefore some hidden errors are still possible due to incompatibilities of the translation.

-The Tables are based on Tkintertable: https://github.com/dmnfarrell/tkintertable

-All Dialog-Buttons except Hide/Unhide and unhide all are implemented.
-The main Dialogs are implemented focusing on the main way to enter data and create the MACRO definition in the table.

-It is possible to use the dialog to create House/Gaslights Macros and Macros using the Generic Form UserFormOther.
-Editing of Macros via Dialog is possible too.
-Sending of Macros to ARDUINO is possible.
-The headerfile creation is using the original VBA logic.
-The sending to the ARDUINO is done using the Python based logic of the "old" pyProgramGenerator.
-Check the ARDUINO Einstellungen - Page if the ARDUINO is recognized correctly.

-Limitations:
-Editing individual cells is possible.
-There is no automatic update of the LEDNr columns yet.

-There are a lot of hidden issues with sytactical/logical differences between VBA and Python that may cause crashes or wrong behavior:
-- handling of global variables
-- handling of by_ref parameters
-- construction using automatic type translation: e.g. string = string + integer + string
+Open Issues:
+- Handling of USB-Ports is not compatible with LINUX and Mac Unfortunately the ProgrammGenerator code is using only the ComPortNumber as Integer and is using a negative number to signal a blocked ComPort by another program.
+This needs to be adapted to the way the "old"parts of the ColorCheckprogram access the ARDUINO.
+  The paramaters from the "ARDUINO"-Configuration Page are NOT synchronised with the ProgrammGenerator part as both parts of the prohram use a different way of handling USB-Ports.

+- All paths need to be checked and adapted to the LINUX/MAC path rules (replace \ with /)
+- all generated bacth files need to be adapted from Windows cmds to Linux shell commands